brandonsimpkins/tactical-edge-computing/README.md

     happen when you break your deploymenr *cough* security group rules), BUT the default rollback timer is 3 hours!
 And you can't change it!

+05. Cloud formation and ECS don't always play nice together.
+When you try to roll back cloud formation changes wheile ECS is trying to stablize, cloud formation gets stuck.
+In trying to fix it I have had to (1) fix the issue causing the deployment failure (e.g. change security group rules), (2) update the service to have 0 deployed containers (3) trigger a stack delete / wait for a timeout.

+06. Configuration drift between existing cloud formation stack resources and the template is possible.
+Especially when you edit resources in the console.
+Appropriate steps should be take to prevent that.
+    - A Blue / Green deployment model would certainly help with a constant refresh of the whole application vpc.

+To be fair, while these issues are annoying in development it seems that cloud formation and ECS err on the side of caution.
+No doubt, generating and apply change sets across distributed infrasture is a challenging task.
+I'm sure a slow 3 hour automatic rollback of serices is nice should a deployment go south.

 ## Local Development Settings

 01. Create a vanilla development server (I started with a AL1 EC2 instance), AWS